-Are you missing one or more teeth due to injury, gum disease or decay?
+Are you missing one or more teeth due to injury, gum disease, or decay?
 Have you considered getting a dental implant to restore your smile to its original luster?

-What are Zirconium Implants (Ceramic Implants)?
+What are Zirconia Implants (Ceramic Implants)?

 First, let’s discuss what an implant is.
-Dental implants are structures that connect a dental prosthetic such as a crown, bridge or denture to the bone.
+Dental implants are structures that connect a dental prosthetic such as a crown, bridge, or denture to the bone.
 They function as a tooth’s root, and they look like a small post.
 Once they’ve been fitted, the dentist installs the dental prosthetic over the implant.

 Implants are widely favored over dentures because they provide a natural fit and allow the patient to retain normal tooth function.
 Dentures, on the other hand, simply rest on the gum line and attach to the jaw via an adhesive.
-The dental implant field has advanced rapidly, the last ten years have seen dramatic improvements.
+The dental implant field has advanced rapidly, and the last ten years have seen dramatic improvements.
 Zirconia implants have been instrumental in providing patients with a superior experience.

 Zirconia implants are made from zirconia oxide, a ceramic-type material that has a creamy white hue that blends well with a patient’s natural tooth color.
 As the name implies, the zirconia used in dentistry is similar to cubic zirconia, the material used in costume jewelry, that looks and feels like a real diamond.